 Given their advanced nature, it's easy to enable a flag that can cause unwanted results, such as webpages not rendering correctly.
 Fortunately, it's also easy to disable any previously set Chrome flags, putting everything back to default.
 Here's how to reset any Chrome flags.

-1. Enter chrome://flags/ into the address bar.
+Enter chrome://flags/ into the address bar and hit Enter.
 Next, click/tap Reset all in the top-right, then click/tap Relaunch.
 Chrome will now restart with all flags set to their default value.

 Which Chrome flags to enable/disable: Tom's Guide best picks